gzkdev/ithaca-protocol-test/README.md

   - - `useExpandedView`: designed to track whether a post has been opened to view its comment or not.
 It helped to isolate the logic from the component code

+- ### Use Dropdown

+- ### Render ExpandedView with Portals:

+  The implementation of the `PostItemExpandedView` component was a good scenario where it is valid to render components via portals in React and it was implemented that way.

 - ### Components:

   - - `App`: the main component that integrates the `post` list, `filter`, `summary`, and handles data fetching using the `useQueryAppData` hook.
 The app data (`posts` and `users` lists) are fetched here and distributed to child components